s31798/DeviceStore/README.md

 }
 to appsettings.json in DeviceStore.API.

-I chose to seperated the solution into multiple for cleaner architecture, readability and to stick to solid principles 🗿.
+I chose to seperated the solution into multiple projects for cleaner architecture, readability and to stick to solid principles 🗿.